Roseworthy Agricultural College

 You are encouraged to browse the resources listed.
 Any information located and used from these web pages should be attributed to the University of Adelaide Archives.

-For assistance with research enquiries, contact the Reference Archivist on +61 8 8303 3407 or email firstname.lastname@example.org.
+For assistance with research enquiries, contact the Archives by phone on (08) 8313 5184 or email firstname.lastname@example.org.